garylirocks/quickrefs/azure-cloud-adoption-framework.markdown

 ### Monitoring basline

-- Each subscription should have at least one action group, which should include an email notification channel
+- Each subscription should have at least one *action group* resource, which should include an email notification channel
 - You can use Azure Policy to create alert rules/alert processing rules/action groups at scale when the resources are deployed, see: https://azure.github.io/azure-monitor-baseline-alerts/welcome/

 ### Tools and resources